Aldwinny/damit-yarn-mobile-app/README.md

 - Bcrypt
 - React Navigation

+The express js backend implementation can be found [here!](https://github.com/aldwinny/Damit-yarn-backend)

 ## Building

 After installing the packages, and resolving the .env file, the application is built by calling on <code>npm run build</code> which uses eas-cli to create an Android build of the application.